david22swan/content-and-tooling-team/content/blog/updates/2021-05-28-status-update.md

 ### DSC And the PDK Go Prototype

-The [new PDK approach][pdkgo-templating] that the DevX team is working on is implemented in Go and screamingly fast.
+The [new PDK approach][pct-templating] that the DevX team is working on is implemented in Go and screamingly fast.
 Since their LA release is imminent, this week felt like a good time to see what it will be like to use the new templating in a real project.

-We put up a [prototype PR][puppet-dsc-pdkgo-template] for switching to the new templating (when it becomes available) in our [`Puppet.Dsc`][puppet-dsc-intro-blog] module.
+We put up a [prototype PR][puppet-dsc-pct-template] for switching to the new templating (when it becomes available) in our [`Puppet.Dsc`][puppet-dsc-intro-blog] module.

 How well did it work?